The Bluetones: 2003–2011: Later career and initial split

-In December 2008, the band embarked on a five-date tour, taking in Lincoln, Manchester, Sheffield and Birmingham.
+In December 2008, the band embarked on a five-date tour, taking place in Lincoln, Manchester, Sheffield and Birmingham.
 The tour saw them playing their debut album, Expecting to Fly, in full.
 Some further dates were subsequently announced for February and March 2009.
+This followed another DVD release by CIA Recordings in May, Expecting to Fly Live, produced and directed by Alan Miles.
+It featured a recording of them playing the album in full at the Astoria on 18 May as one of the last acts to perform before the venue shut down.

-On 31 May 2010, the band released a new album entitled A New Athens.
-Despite moderate praise the album failed to chart in the UK Albums Chart.
+On 31 May 2010, the band released a new album through CIA entitled A New Athens.
+Despite moderate praise, the album failed to appear on the UK Albums Chart.